-The most common length for most measuring tapes is 60”, however, we felt that was a bit too long with the additional length of the tools at either end.
+The most common length for measuring tapes is 60”, however, we felt that was a bit too long with the additional length of the tools at either end.
 So we cut the tape into a shorter length.
-We used 36”, but you could choose any length you’d like.
+We used 36” – one yard, but you could choose any length you’d like.

 If you wish to make your neck strap shorter or longer, it’s easy!
 Just remember you want about 3” to either end of the tape measure, plus ½” at each end for a seam allowance.
 That means, to your finished tape measure length, add 7” to get the cut lengths for your lining strip and ribbon length.
 In our sample that formula was: 36” + 7” or 43”.
 For the vinyl, add 1” to the finished length of your tape measure.
 The vast majority of commercial tape measures are ⅝” in width, so the width measurement of the vinyl and the stitching recommendations shown below should work great in most situations.
 If your tape measure is quite a bit smaller or larger, you’ll need to do some additional testing to determine the best width.